Ultimate Air Combat: Aircraft

 Three aircraft are available to pilot within the game: F14 Tomcat, F18 Super Hornet, Harrier.
 The cockpit layout is slightly different within each plane.
 Each plane has its own specific weapon later in the game and some other weapons are available for a specific plane or planes.
 Also there are minor differences in handling, the Harrier being notably easier to control during the first part of a mission where the player's view is from within the cockpit.

 Weapons

 Professor Newron updates the planes, either by adding new weapons systems or by adding new hard points to allow more weapons to be loaded onto the plane.
-There are 13 different weapons (not including the fuel tank and machine gun), some of these are available to all planes while others are plane-specific.
+There are 13 different weapons (not including the fuel tank and machine gun), and some of these are available to all planes while others are plane-specific.
 As the player completes more missions, more weapons are developed and the finite number of weapons load points are increased.